natesilva/sequelize-mysql-timestamp/README.md

 It **does not** support a common use case where `TIMESTAMP` columns are automatically updated to keep track of row creation and update times.
 If you need that functionality, use the Sequelize `createdAt`/`updatedAt` columns.

+It works with Sequelize 3.x and pre-release version 4.x.

 ## Why use it

 MySQL has two data types for dates and times: `TIMESTAMP` and `DATETIME`.
 There are tradeoffs with either type; see below.